fredericksalazar/WallpaperDownloader/README.md

 - Wallpapers from Bing provider are now retrieved correctly when the original resolution doesn't match the one defined by the user.

+- WallpaperDownloader can be minimized again in Windows systems.

 ## Features (V 2.8) ##

 New Features: